-Mac OS X on PowerPC or ARM (iPhone) requires a preprocessor from http://github.com/yuvi/gas-preprocessor to build the optimized assembler functions.
-Just download the Perl script and put it somewhere in your PATH, FFmpeg’s configure will pick it up automatically.
+Mac OS X on PowerPC or ARM (iPhone) requires a preprocessor from https://github.com/FFmpeg/gas-preprocessor or https://github.com/yuvi/gas-preprocessor(currently outdated) to build the optimized assembler functions.
+Put the Perl script somewhere in your PATH, FFmpeg’s configure will pick it up automatically.

 Using a cross-compiler is preferred for various reasons. http://www.delorie.com/howto/djgpp/linux-x-djgpp.html

 For information about compiling FFmpeg on OS/2 see http://www.edm2.com/index.php/FFmpeg.